Eyobkibret15/Car-Rental-System/README.md

-# Car-Rental-System
+# A Car-Rental-System
-it is a car rental system used to rent a car based on what the customer need hourly, daily or weekly based.
+A full fledged Car rental system implemented in Python using object oriented programming.